ATVs: Information for Owners and Operators

 - Without adult supervision on lands owned or leased by your parent or guardian; or,

 - On any lands where ATV use is permitted, without adult supervision, if you have completed an ATV safety training course approved by the DMV.
-You should carry your course completion certificate when operating any ATV.
+You must carry your course completion certificate when you operate any ATV.

 - Under adult supervision; or,